pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg rect: where to place the image.
       :type rect: :ref:`Rect`

       :arg docsrc: source PDF document containing the page.
-Must be a different document, but may be the same file.
-One of this or a value greater 0 for ``reuse_xref`` must be specified.
+Must be a different document object, but may be the same file.
+Either this parameter or a positive value for ``reuse_xref`` must be specified.
       :type docsrc: :ref:`Document`

-      :arg int pno: page number (0-based).
+      :arg int pno: page number (0-based) to be displayed.

       :arg bool keep_proportion: control whether to scale width and height synchronously (default).

       :arg bool overlay: put image in foreground (default) or background.

-      :arg int reuse_xref: specify an xref number if an already stored image should be reused.
-The source page will then not be included again.
+      :arg int reuse_xref: specify an xref number if an already stored page image should be reused.
+This suppresses copying the source page once more.
 This argument takes precedence: if a positive value is given, parameters ``docsrc`` and ``pno`` are ignored.
-A value less than 1 will ensure incorporating a new page.
+A value less than 1 will cause copying page number ``pno``.

-      :arg clip: choose which part of input page to show.
-Default is complete page.
+      :arg clip: choose which part of the input page to show.
+Default is the complete page.
-      :type rect: :ref:`Rect`
+      :type clip: :ref:`Rect`

       :returns: xref number of the stored page image if successful.
-Can be used with ``reuse_xref`` parameter if this image should be displayed somewhere else.
+Use this result as the value of argument ``reuse_xref`` when the page should be displayed somewhere else.

       .. note:: This is a multi-purpose method.
-For instance, it can be used to create "2-up" / "4-up" or posterized versions of existing PDF files (see the examples `4-up.py <https://github.com/rk700/PyMuPDF/blob/master/examples/4-up.py>`_ and `posterize.py <https://github.com/rk700/PyMuPDF/blob/master/examples/posterize.py>`_).
+For instance, it can be used to create "2-up" / "4-up" or posterized versions of existing PDF files (see examples `4-up.py <https://github.com/rk700/PyMuPDF/blob/master/examples/4-up.py>`_ and `posterize.py <https://github.com/rk700/PyMuPDF/blob/master/examples/posterize.py>`_).
 Or use it to include PDF-based vector images (company logos, watermarks, etc.).

       .. note:: Unfortunately, garbage collection currently does not detect multiple copies of a displayed source page.
-Use the ``reuse_xref`` argument to prevent creation of multiple copies as follows.
+Therefore, use the ``reuse_xref`` argument to prevent their creation as follows.

-      >>> xref = 0      # first showPDFpage will read the page
+      >>> # the first showPDFpage will copy the page, subsequent
+      >>> # executions will refer to the "xref"-ed object.
+      >>> xref = 0
       >>> for page in doc:
               xref = page.showPDFpage(rect, docsrc, pno, reuse_xref = xref)
       >>>